-$p{i,k}$ close price of share line k of company i on the Thursday preceding the second Friday of the review month
+$p{i,k}$ close price of share line k of company i on the Thursday preceding the second Friday

 $wf{i,k}$ weight factor of share line k of company i.

 Replacements: Stocks deleted from the STOXX Global Total Market index are deleted from the STOXX Global Electric Vehicles & Driving Technology Index.
 Any deleted stocks are not replaced.